Exhibit season opening day: April 19, 2024. Final out: November 5, 2024, but a new virtual tour provides an instant replay!

-This year, the Rockingham County Baseball League celebrates 100 years!
+In 2024, the Rockingham County Baseball League celebrated 100 years!
 In the 1920s, baseball wasn’t just a game—it was the center of communities in the Shenandoah Valley.
 This exhibit honors the competitions, the athletes, and the people who have kept the team spirit alive.
 Find your ballpark community, heroes, and memories at Rocktown History!

 The Rockingham County Baseball League formed in June of 1924 after J. R. “Polly” Lineweaver, sportswriter for the Daily News Record, spearheaded the efforts.
 Seven communities initially joined the league: Bridgewater, Briery Branch, Broadway, Dayton, Keezletown, Linville-Edom, and Spring Creek.
 Opening games started on June 28th.
 Each community fielded teams during the initial week of the league, with Port Republic joining in the third week.
 A century-long tradition with an ever-changing roster of teams sprang from this modest beginning.